Alicia Vikander couldn’t get used to Jude Law’s ‘repulsive’ stench on Firebrand set

-‘It was that bad’: Alicia Vikander couldn’t get used to Jude Law’s ‘repulsive’ stench on Firebrand set
+‘It was bad’: Alicia Vikander couldn’t get used to Jude Law’s ‘repulsive’ stench on Firebrand set

 Actor wore a custom scent of ‘blood, faecal matter and sweat’ to get into character for his latest film